 Using the Library Application

 The Library is the application you use to read or listen books on the Mantis.
-It supports the following file formats: .brf, .pef, .txt, .html, .docx, .odt, .pdf, .ban, .bra, .fb2 and .rtf, and is compatible with .zip files containing books in text format.
+It supports the following file formats: .brf, .ebrl (eBraille),

+.pef, .txt, .html, .docx, .odt, .pdf, .ban, .bra, .fb2 and .rtf, and is compatible with .zip files containing books in text format.
 It also supports books in DAISY 2, DAISY 2.02, EPUB and NISO books.

 To open the Library app, press the Next thumb key until you reach Library, or press ‘L’ in the Main menu.
 Press Enter or a cursor-routing key to access the app.